This small group experiences provides intimate encounters with flatback turtles, while supporting a long term scientific research project.

 Stay at the stunning and environmentally friendly Eco Beach Resort with plenty of time to enjoy northern Australia’s beautiful coastal scenery and the fantastic resort facilities.
 This is a truly remarkable experience and a rare opportunity to connect with our natural world.

-- Expert naturalist guides with over 25 years turtle and wildlife research experience
+- Two expert naturalist guides/researchers with over 25 years turtle and wildlife research experience

 - Intimate encounters with turtles